aces/cbrain/README.md

 access to data providers, persists metadata in the shared database, and delegates execution requests to one or more Bourreau instances, typically over SSH/XML.
-Each Bourreau runs on a specific HPC resource and connects to the local scheduler over SSH to launch jobs on that resource's compute nodes.
+Each Bourreau runs on a specific HPC resource and connects to the local scheduler to launch jobs on that resource's compute nodes.
 Bourreaux manage working directories on shared storage, synchronize job and file state back to the database for BrainPortal to display, and fetch or stage data from multiple data providers as part of backend task